Bradford-Miller/s79-simulator/README.md

 #### 9-11-20 Bradford W. Miller

 At this point, the microcode and other code present in the above papers have been transcribed.
-Of that, microcode.lisp is a more or less faithful copy of the appendix in AIM-559, and probably the most important for this project.
+Of that, microcode.mcr is a more or less faithful copy of the appendix in AIM-559, and probably the most important for this project.